-A leave of absence is a period off work granted by the participating organization at a subscriber's request during which they are still considered to be employed and is carried on the employment records of the participating organization.
+A leave of absence is a period off work granted by the participating organization at a subscriber's request during which the subscriber is still considered to be employed and is carried on the employment records of the participating organization.
 A leave can be granted for any reason acceptable to the participating organization.